fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ### Prerequisites

 Participants are expected to have good programming skills, basic knowledge of web-programming and databases and mastery of basic use of the git-version management system.
-You are also expected have perseverance and ability for indebendent problemsolving and information seeking.
+You are also expected have perseverance and ability for independent problem solving and information seeking.

-Previous knowledge on JavaScript or other topics of the course is not required.
+Previous knowledge of JavaScript or other topics of the course is not required.

 ### Course material